Learn some smoke shop know-how with our helpful guide to extending the life and looks of your smoking apparatus.

-But the smell of wooden tobacco pipes leaves a lot to be desired.
+But the smell of wooden pipes leaves a lot to be desired.
 After a certain amount of smoking, the pipe will start to accumulate tar and resin -- just as any piece would -- but the porous wood will also hang on to smells.
-If you've chosen wood over glass for your tobacco smoking apparatus, you might have discovered that getting it clean is not as simple as boiling it in water, which is a no-no for our wooden friends.
-Here's how to keep your hand-carved wooden tobacco pipe free of that ashtray taste.
+If you've chosen wood over glass for your smoking apparatus, you might have discovered that getting it clean is not as simple as boiling it in water, which is a no-no for our wooden friends.
+Here's how to keep your hand-carved wooden pipe free of that ashtray taste.

 #1 Get into a rhythm.

-With proper care, a wooden tobacco pipe can bring you pleasure for years.
+With proper care, a wooden pipe can bring you pleasure for years.
 But it's important to treat it right from the get-go.
 That means establishing a regular cleaning schedule.
 Most experts suggest cleaning at three intervals: immediately after you smoke your tobacco of choice, then again every few days with alcohol, and deep-cleaning once a month.
 We'll break each cleaning type down into steps.

 #2 Clean immediately after you smoke.

 Well, not immediately -- you don't want to burn yourself.
 But once the pipe has cooled down, you will want to remove any ash and leftover tobacco by knocking it into an ashtray.
 Next, push a clean pipe cleaner through the stem a few times to remove any ash or moisture.
 Repeat until the pipe cleaner comes out clean.
 Finally, wipe out the bowl with a pipe cleaner or paper towel.
 Ta-da!
 Your pipe is bright, shiny, and ready to provide another flavorful bowl.